gionkunz/chartist-plugin-threshold/README.md

 });
 ```

-If you are using named series, you can even specify the name of an existing series to use as the threshold for other series
+If you are using named series, you can specify the name of a series in the chart to act as the threshold line for
-in the chart.
+the other series in the chart.

 ```javascript
 new Chartist.Line('.ct-chart', {